sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 ### Specify the Application ID

-To run the sample React-Native app on the Sendbird application specified earlier, your Sendbird application ID must be specified.
-On the sample client app’s source code, replace `SAMPLE_APP_ID` with `APP_ID` which you can find on your Sendbird application information.
+To link your sample React-Native app to the Sendbird application specified in the previous steps, your newly created Sendbird application ID must be included in the code base.
+In the sample client app’s source code, replace `SAMPLE_APP_ID` with the application id generated in the first step.

 ```ts
 SendbirdCalls.initialize('SAMPLE_APP_ID');
 ```

-### Replace app configures
+### Configuring push notifications

-1. Replace the `applicationId` and `bundleId` with yours to receive notifications.
+1. To enable push notifications, replace the `applicationId` (Android Studio) and the `bundleId` (XCode) with the values from your own project.
-2. Replace the `google-services.json` with yours to receive notifications on Android.
+2. Download your project’s `google-services.json` from Google Firebase, and replace the default one with it.

 ### Build and run the sample app

 1. Open IDE (Xcode or Android Studio)
 2. Build and run the sample app on your device.
-3. Install the application onto at least two separate devices for each test user you created earlier.
+3. Install the application onto at least two separate devices for each test created previously.
 4. If two devices are available, repeat these steps to install the sample app on each device.

 <br />